The U.S. Citizenship Interview Process

 Addressing Concerns About Providing Personal Information

 This is probably because as an immigrant compiling and submitting your details such as your name and address to USCIS may arouse your concern in one way or the other.
 This is a plausible concern particularly when answering the question with regards to whether or not the respondent resides in the U. S. with lawful status.
-But one needs to know that if and when there will be a positive outcome, the advantages that it will bring must also be considered alongside the numerous disadvantages attached to it.
+However, it’s important to recognize that while a positive outcome may come, you should also weigh the advantages against the many disadvantages associated with it.

 USCIS Referrals to ICE

-It is most likely due to concerns that information provided to USCIS may result in your detention or referral for removal proceedings in the event your application is declined.
-Though these situations are unlikely, they are not unilateral and quite plausible.
-In your particular case, simply if your case is based on unlawful presence, then the information that you have provided cannot be used in this fashion.
+Concerns about your detention or referral for removal proceedings if USCIS declines your application likely explain this situation.
+While such outcomes are unlikely, they are possible.
+If your case is based on unlawful presence, the information you provided cannot be used against you in this way.

 The USCIS has stated that they will not forward Form I-601A data to ICE except in cases of a criminal past, fraud, or deciding factors that make the applicant a threat to national security or public safety.
 However one should not be careless as the USCIS laws may at times change and the president of MSDS may not be keen on implementing some of the policies.